OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/ProjectReview/WP3.md

 - Import *data from LMFDB* at the *GAP command line*.
 - Run commands on *remote Singular server* from a *GAP client* through *MMT mediator*.
-- Deploy *SageMath virtual machines* on Windows machines in *Microsoft Azure cloud*.
+- Deploy a *JupyterHub* server for teaching mathematics in a university department.
+- Deploy a *Jupyter* server at national level (e.g.: French CNRS infrastrcture, EGI, ...)
 - Deploy a computational mathematics software stack on a *HPC cluster*, controlled through *Jupyter notebooks*.